tendermint/basecoin-examples/paytovote/README.md

 test suite, and install the `paytovote` binary to your `$GOPATH/bin`.

 ### General Usage
- - enable the paytovote plugin and start `paytovote start --paytovote-plugin` and flags listed below
- - start tendermint in another terminal `tendermint node`
  - create issues with `paytovote tx paytovote create-issue`
    - mandatory flags
      - --from value         Path to a private key to sign the transaction (default: "key.json")